 The fees charged for a certificate are as follows:

 To register a death, you must bring a Death Notification Form stating the cause of death to any Registrar.
 You can get this from the doctor who attended the deceased during his/her last illness.
 You must complete Part 2 of the Death Notification Form.
 You must then sign the Register in the presence of the Registrar.
+You will need to bring photo ID with you.
 This registration is free.

 You can approach any Registrar to get a copy of a Death Certificate.
 If you are registering the death, you can get copies of the Death Certificate at the same time.
 There is a reduced fee for those who need the Death Certificate for social welfare purposes.
 You do not necessarily have to wait for the Death Certificate before claiming social welfare benefits, as a copy of the Death Notice from the newspapers will be accepted if there is a delay in getting the certificate.